airbytehq/airbyte/airbyte-cdk/java/airbyte-cdk/README.md

 Note:

 - Remember to **document your changes** in the Changelog section below.
-- After you publish the CDK, remember to toggle `useCdkProjectRef` back to `false` in all connectors.
+- After you publish the CDK, remember to toggle `useLocalCdk` back to `false` in all connectors.
 - Unless you specify `force=true`, the pipeline should fail if the version you are trying to publish already exists.
 - By running the publish with `dry-run=true`, you can confirm the process is working as expected, without actually publishing the changes.
 - In dry-run mode, you can also view and download the jars that are generated.
 To do so, navigate to the job status in GitHub Actions and navigate to the 'artifacts' section.